specktakel/hierarchical_nu/examples/simulate_and_fit.md

 from hierarchical_nu.priors import Priors, LogNormalPrior, NormalPrior, LuminosityPrior, IndexPrior, FluxPrior
 ```

 We can start setting up the fit by loading the events from the output of our simulation.
 This file only contains the information we would have in a realistic data scenario (energies, directions, uncertainties, event types).
 We also need to specify the observation time and detector model for the fit, as for the simulation.
-Please make sure you are using the same ones in both for sensible results!

 ```python
 events = Events.from_file("output/test_sim_file.h5")